-- Items of note are removed from reported results to calculate adjusted results. - Includes the impact of rounding differences between diluted EPS and adjusted diluted EPS. - Adjusted to exclude the impact of items of note.
-Adjusted measures are non-GAAP measures CIBC total results excludes a taxable equivalent basis (TEB) adjustment of \$16 million (2023: \$254 million). - Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
-See Note 1 to the consolidated financial statements for additional details. - (6) Relates to the net legal provisions recognized in the first and second quarters of 2023. - The income tax charge is comprised of \$510 million for the present value of the estimated amount of the CRD tax of \$555 million, and a charge of \$35 million related to the fiscal 2022 impact of the 1.5% increase in the tax rate applied to taxable income of certain bank and insurance entities in excess of \$100 million for periods after April 2022.
+(1) Items of note are removed from reported results to calculate adjusted results.

+(2) Includes the impact of rounding differences between diluted EPS and adjusted diluted EPS.

+(3) Adjusted to exclude the impact of items of note.
+Adjusted measures are non-GAAP measures.

+) CIBC total results excludes a taxable equivalent basis (TEB) adjustment of \$16 million (2023: \$254 million).

+(5) Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
+See Note 1 to the consolidated financial statements for additional details.

+(6) Relates to the net legal provisions recognized in the first and second quarters of 2023.

+(7) The income tax charge is comprised of \$510 million for the present value of the estimated amount of the CRD tax of \$555 million, and a charge of \$35 million related to the fiscal 2022 impact of the 1.5% increase in the tax rate applied to taxable income of certain bank and insurance entities in excess of \$100 million for periods after April 2022.
+The discount of \$45 million on the CRD tax accretes over the four-year navment period from initial recognition.

+April 2022.
 The discount of \$45 million on the CRD tax accretes over the four-year payment period from initial recognition.

-(8) Acquisition and integration costs, shown as an item of note starting in the fourth quarter of 2021, are comprised of incremental costs incurred as part of planning for and - executing the integration of the Canadian Costco credit card portfolio, including enabling franchising opportunities, the upgrade and conversion of systems and processes, project delivery, communication costs and client welcome bonuses.
-Purchase accounting adjustments shown as an item of note starting in the second quarter of 2022, include the accretion of the acquisition date fair value discount on the acquired Canadian Costco credit card receivables.
-Provision for credit losses for performing loans associated with the acquisition of the Canadian Costco credit card portfolio, included the stage 1 ECL allowance established immediately after the acquisition date and the impact of the migration of stage 1 accounts to stage 2 during the second quarter of 2022.
+(8) Acquisition and integration costs, shown as an item of note starting in the fourth quarter of 2021, are comprised of incremental costs incurred as part of planning for and executing the integration of the Canadian Costco credit card portfolio, including enabling franchising opportunities, the upgrade and conversion of systems and processes, project delivery, communication costs and client welcome bonuses.
+Purchase accounting adjustments shown as an item of note starting in the second quarter of 2022, include the accretion of the canadian Costco credit card portfolio, included the stage 1 ECL allowance established immediately after the acquisition date fair value discount on the second quarter of 2022.